 Recurrent Bladder Cancer is Unpredictable and Variable

 No one is prepared for a cancer diagnosis, in my opinion.
 No one tells the doctor, "I think it's cancer."
 Cancer is unpredictable and variable with each occurrence.
 I imagine the diagnosis is frightening.
 Doctors don't always know how to break the news.
 Sometimes they just carelessly blurt it out.
 Other times they don't tell the whole story.
 In my case, the urologist never spoke the word cancer.
 He said, "You have something."
-The thought of cancer didn't occur to me until two years later.
+The thought of cancer didn't occur to me until 2 years later.

 What happened to the right to know?